SilvioWeging/kASA/README.md

 ##### Optional paramameters
 * `-c (--content) <file>`: Path and name of the content file either downloaded or created from genomic data.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id.
 Default: Hardcoded translation table.
+* `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
+Currently in BETA.
 ##### Example call
 ```
 <path to kASA>/kASA build -c <content file> -d <path and name of the index file> -i <folder or file> -t <temporary directory> -m <amount of RAM kASA can use> -n <number of threads>